Size-stochastic Knapsack Online Contention Resolution Schemes: Analysis for the Hard Constraint Setting

 Note that $\sum_{i=1}^np_i$ is at most $1$ since the total expected size of the items is at most $1$.
-Hence, our task is to calculate the optimal value of the following optimization problem:
+Hence, our task is to demonstrate that the optimal value of the following optimization problem is at most $4/3$: